-- 6 Always use a fast cutting speed, i.e. full throttle. - 7 Take great care when you cut with the top edge of the bar, i.e. when cutting from the underside of the object.
+6 Always use a fast cutting speed, i.e. full throttle.

+7 Take great care when you cut with the top edge of the bar, i.e. when cutting from the underside of the object.
 This is known as cutting with a pushing chain.
-The chain tries to push the chainsaw back towards the user.
+The chain tries to push the chain saw back towards the user.
 If the saw chain is jamming, the saw may be pushed back at you.

-8 Unless the user resists this pushing force there is a risk that the chainsaw will move so far backwards that only the kickback zone of the bar is in contact with the tree, which can lead to a kickback.
+8 Unless the user resists this pushing force there is a risk that the chain saw will move so far backwards that only the kickback zone of the bar is in contact with the tree, which can lead to a kickback.

-Cutting with the bottom edge of the bar, i.e. from the top of the object downwards, is known as cutting on the pull stroke.
-In this case the chainsaw pulls itself towards the tree and the front edge of the chainsaw body rests naturally on the trunk when cutting.
-Cutting on the pull stroke gives the operator better control over the chainsaw and the position of the kickback $% \left({{{\bf{x}}{{\rm{s}}}}} \right)$ zone.
+Cutting with the bottom edge of the bar, i.e. from the top of the object downwards, is known as cutting with a pulling chain.
+In this case the chain saw pulls itself towards the tree and the front edge of the chain saw body rests naturally on the trunk when cutting.
+Cutting with a pulling chain gives the operator better control over the chain saw and the position of the kickback zone.